THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We left the Saint Peter’s Inlet on August 4th, headed for the Bras d’Or Lake system, with a few places earmarked to stop.

-Little Harbour is a well protected area, and very spacious, which is good because we shared it with several other boats, including the mega yacht Time for Us.
-David and I dingyed over to a trail called The Crossing, where early mechancts used to haul ships across a small isthmus of land between Little Habour and Malagawatch Harbour.
-It was a very short walk, but a well maintained dirt road.
+Little Harbour is a well-protected area, and very spacious, which is good because we shared it with several other boats, including the megayacht Time for Us.
+David and I dinghied over to a trail called The Crossing, where early merchants used to haul ships across a small isthmus of land between Little Habour and Malagawatch Harbour.
+It was a very short walk, but a well-maintained dirt road.
 I took the kayak out and very ambitiously sought to kayak the perimeter of Little Harbour.
 I got 2/3 of the way through – about a mile – and started getting blown around by the headwind so I called David for a tow.
 Overall though, the kayak was not very rewarding in terms of wildlife sightings.
 We also stayed here for two nights.

 We passed easily through the Barra Strait bridge, which opens on demand for vessels in transit.

-We arrived in Baddeck on the 10th, just in time for or next adventure…a road trip!
+We arrived in Baddeck on the 10th, just in time for our next adventure…a Cabot Trail road trip!